Quantum graphs: different perspectives, homomorphisms and quantum automorphisms: Homomorphisms

+using that $uu^*\in N'\vnten\mc B(K)$ and that $S$ is an $N'$-bimodule.
+Reversing the roles of $H_N$ and $K_N$ gives the other inclusion, hence equality, as required. \end{proof}

-The pushforward seemingly does not make sense in the infinite-dimensional case, but in our usual finite-dimensional case, we can use a duality argument.
+In the finite-dimensional case, we can use a duality argument to give a link between pushforwards and pullbacks.
 The following should be compared to a more general construction which holds in the infinite-dimensional case under some conditions, see \cite[Proposition~3.1]{ac} for example.

 \begin{proposition} Let $B_1,B_2$ be finite-dimensional $C^*$-algebras equipped with faithful traces $\psi_1,\psi_2$.
 Let $\theta: B_2\rightarrow B_1$ be a completely positive map.
 Define $\hat\theta:B_1\rightarrow B_2$ by